CodyQin/SGtSNEpiPy/README.md

 ## Optional arguments

 - `d` (Integer): positive, the dimension of the embedding space.
-Default value: $d=2$
+Default value: $2$

 - `λ` (Integer or Float): positive, SG-t-SNE scaling factor.
-Default Value: $\lambda=10$
+Default Value: $10$

 ### More optional SNE arguments (for experts)

-- `max_iter` (Integer): The maximum number of iterations for the SNE optimization process.
+- `max_iter` (Integer): the maximum number of iterations for the SNE optimization process.
    Default Value: 1000

-- `early_exag` (Integer): The number of early exaggeration iterations.
+- `early_exag` (Integer): the number of early exaggeration iterations.
 Default Value: 250

-- `alpha` (Integer or Float): Exaggeration strength for the first early_exag iterations.
+- `alpha` (Integer or Float): exaggeration strength for the first early_exag iterations.
    Default Value: 12

 - `Y0`: an $n\times d$ numpy array for the initial embedding configuration in the embedding space.
    Default setting: None (the initial configuration is generated randomly).
-For reproducibility, the user should set and save Y0.
+For reproducibility, the user is adviced to set and save `Y0`.

-- `eta` (Integer or Float): Learning parameter.
+- `eta` (Integer or Float): the learning parameter.
 Default Value: 200.0

-- `drop_leaf` (Boolean): Remove edges connecting to leaf nodes.
+- `drop_leaf` (Boolean): if True, remove leaf nodes.
 Default Value: False

-### Advanced options (performance-related, introduced by SG-t-SNE)
+### Advanced SG-t-SNE arguments (for performance tuning)

-- `np` (Integer): Number of threads (set to 0 to use all available cores).
+- `np` (Integer): number of threads (set to 0 to use all available cores).
    Default Value: threading.active_count(), which returns the number of active threads in the current process.

-- `h` (Float): Grid side length.
+- `h` (Float): grid step length.
 Default Value: 1.0

-- `list_grid_size` (A list of integers): The list of FFT grid sizes for data interpolation.
+- `list_grid_size` (a list of integers): the list of FFT grid sizes for data interpolation.
 Default Value: False.
-This setting affects the performance.
 The FFT module tends to be more efficient if the transform size can be factorred into small prime numbers.

-- `profile` (Boolean): a flag for performance profiling.
-If set to True, the function returns a 3-tuple: (Y, t, g), where Y is the embedding coordinate array, t is the table of the execution times of each module per iteration (size 6 x max_iter), and g consists of the grid size, the embedding domain size (maximum(Y) - minimum(Y)), and the scaling factor s_k for the band-limited version, per dimension (size 3 x max_iter).
+- `profile` (Boolean): if True, the function returns performance profile in a 3-tuple : (Y, t, g), where Y is the embedding coordinate array, t is the table of the execution times of each module per iteration (size 6 x max_iter), and g consists of the grid size, the embedding domain size (maximum(Y) - minimum(Y)), and the scaling factor s_k for the band-limited version, per dimension (size 3 x max_iter).
    Default Value: False

-- `fftw_single` (Boolean): If set True, use the FFTW (Fast Fourier Transform) in single precision.
+- `fftw_single` (Boolean): if True, use the FFTW (Fast Fourier Transform) in single precision.
     Default Value: False

 ## Examples